monocodes/snippets/docker/docker.md

 docker build -t image-name .

-# :name to tag the image with something, for example:
+# :name to tag the image with something, for example

 docker build -t static-website:beta .